Earthquake ChristChurch

 • Have a good whistle on your key ring or in your 72-hour kit.

-• Make a DISASTER bucket with the supplies you will need to grab and evacuate your home within seconds.
+• Make a DISASTER bucket with the necessary supplies to grab and evacuate your home within seconds.

 Fire Extinguisher Tips